shengcha puer

 Natural partially post-fermented Pu'er:

 Produced using raw material from Yunnan indigenous trunk tea tree and darkened through optimum maturity, Tea Hong’s Yiwu Large Leaf is not only a fine representation of ancient style dark tea, but also a unique gastronomic experience and a great digestive.
 Because of our proprietary maturing process, its quality compares superlatively against other shengcha well matured for many longer years.
 A rare quality to impress without depressing the wallet.
-Delta ClassInfusion colorTCM Neutral-coolTea Master's Choice Net weight: 70 g (2.5 oz) in Kraft-alu pack
+Delta ClassInfusion colorTCM Neutral-coolTea Master's Choice Net weight: 70 g (2.5 oz) in wide Kraft-alu pack

 Raw Reserve 2009, partially post-fermented Pu’er shengcha